-Purchasing a boat doesn’t have to cost the earth, and there are in fact many affordable boats starting from as little as £2000 for a 5-metre sail boat.
-Financing a Boat is a sound option, allowing you to own your very own yacht – prices start from £300 per month for a lovely 8 to 10-metre sailing boat.
+Purchasing a boat doesn’t have to cost the earth, and there are in fact many affordable boats for a 5-metre sail boat.
+Financing a Boat is a sound option, allowing you to own your very own yacht.

 Take the Plunge

 There is no time like the present to get into sailing and, as we’ve seen, the help is out there to get you on the right path.
 There are fantastic programmes for children, where they can learn to sail small optimist and laser boats or be part of a team sailing a larger yacht.
 There are also many opportunities for people with disabilities to get into sailing.
 The RYA has a national programme, Sailability, which aims to encourage people with disabilities to take up the sport.

 Far from the expensive and exclusive hobby, it was once seen as sailing is a sport open to anyone.
 All you need is a sense of adventure.

 11th Aug 2023